AkshayK325/spcol/README.md

 iimport numpy as np
 import matplotlib.pyplot as plt

-# Assuming the spcol function is imported from your file
+# Assuming the spcol is installed
-from spcol import spcol
+import spcol as sp

 # Knot vector
 U = np.array([0, 0, 0, 0, 0.25, 0.5, 0.75, 1, 1, 1, 1])